pixlmusic/PIXL-Renderer/README.md

 Install one renderer, complete Quick Setup and play.
 An optional advanced tuning workspace provides deeper control over the image.

-> **Release:** PIXL Renderer 1.0.
-See installation requirements and validation limits below before installing.
+> **Release:** PIXL Renderer 1.0.1 See installation requirements and validation limits below before installing.
 Optional DLSSG proxy and Neural Rendering paths remain experimental.

+> **DISCLAIMER: PIXL Renderer was HEAVILY created with AI assistance alongside testing, expect all kinds of issues and bugs.
+This is an experimental branch and would HIGHLY reccomend using Community Shaders main branch for a consistent and well-tested/maintained playthrough.**

 ## What makes PIXL different?